-Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe
+Senator's dramatic demand spurs Trump to order FBI Kavanaugh probe

 “I need to go to my hearing.
 I’ve issued my statement,” Flake said.

-The timing of the panel’s session gave committee members little time to review Thursday’s extraordinary testimony from Kavanaugh and Ford.
+The timing of the panel’s session gave committee members little time to digest Thursday’s extraordinary testimony from Kavanaugh and Ford.
 Kavanaugh accused Democrats of a “calculated and orchestrated political hit.”

 Trump said he found Ford’s testimony “very compelling” and Kavanaugh’s angry and defiant response “incredible.”